DaehwanKimLab/hisat2/MANUAL.markdown

     This optional field is similar to the above MD:Z field.
     For example, `Zs:Z:1|S|rs3747203,97|S|rs16990981` indicates the second base of the read corresponds to a known SNP (ID: rs3747203).
     97 bases after the third base (the base after the second one), the read at 100th base involves another known SNP (ID: rs16990981).
     'S' indicates a single nucleotide polymorphism.
-'D' and 'I' indicates a deletion and an insertion, respectively.
+'D' and 'I' indicate a deletion and an insertion, respectively.
     </td></tr>

     </table>